Automate reports in Google Data Studio Based on Data from Google BigQuery

 In this article, we explain how to set up automatic updates to reports in Google BigQuery and visualize them using Google Data Studio.

-By the way, with OWOX BI, you can automate data collection and any marketing reports.
-Sign up for a demo and we'll show you how it works.
+With OWOX BI, you can automate data collection and any marketing reports.
+Book a free demo and we'll show you how it works.